dvlprdave/learn-nextjs/notes.md

 Let's add more pages and navigate between them.
 Next.js provides us with a simple and fast way to do this using the `Link` component from `next/Link`.

-We can use it by adding an additional page to our project by doing the following:
+We can use it by adding an additional page to our app by doing the following:

 > Make sure you're currently sitting in the pages directory.